sungheeyun/sungheeyun.github.io/_posts/2024-10-06-PDT - Short-term future AI:LLM trend.markdown

 This observation extends beyond the medical field.
 For most use cases, the extensive language understanding of LLMs is neither necessary nor sufficient.
 This suggests a natural evolution toward lighter models, fine-tuned for specific applications, such as charting for medical professionals.

+In the coming years, data may prove even more crucial than today's impressive large language models.
+The growing importance of data in shaping AI capabilities will be explored further in upcoming posts.

 <h1 id="lnn">Enter liquid neural networks (LNN)</h1>

 This brings me to a breakthrough that could address the very issues I’ve been grappling with;